-The Trust realized an increase in ad valorem taxes over the prior year by \$1.1 million, or 0.8%.
-This increase is primarily attributable to increase in property tax values.
+The Trust realized an increase in ad valorem taxes over the prior year by \$22.4 million, or 16.0%.
+This increase is primarily attributable to increase in property tax values and the increase in the millage rate.
 The Trust is heavily reliant on property taxes to support governmental operations.
-During fiscal year 2020-2021, property taxes provided 98.0% of The Trust's total revenues as compared to 97.6% in fiscal year 2019-2020.
+During fiscal year 2021-2022, property taxes provided 97.8% of The Trust's total revenues as compared to 98.0% in fiscal year 2020-2021.
 The Trust's dependence on property taxes remained fairly unchanged.
-As property values are assessed as of January 1 of each year and taxes are payable between November 1 of the year assessed and March 31 of the following year at discounts of up to 4% for early payment, for fiscal year 2020-2021, In comparison investment earnings decreased by \$1.1 million, or 80.5%.
-The decrease in investment earnings is related to the reduction in investments as well as the decline in interest rates from previous years.
+Property values are assessed as of January 1 of each year and taxes are payable between November 1 of the year assessed and March 31 of the following year at discounts of up to 4% for early payment.
+Miscellaneous revenues increased by 44.7%.
+This increase is primarily related to consulting services provided by The Trust to explore the mitigation of summer learning loss and other outcomes.
+Settlement proceeds in fiscal year 2021-2022 represents restitution for monies owed to The Trust and is expected to be a one-time occurrence.
+The Trust also recognized an increase of \$31,676 or 12.4% in investment earnings.
+The increase in investment earnings is related to the increase in interest rates from previous years.